Coral Gables Senior High School: 20th century

+21st century

-In September 2009 a 17-year-old student stabbed another 17-year-old student to death at the school.
+In September 2009, a 17-year-old student stabbed another 17-year-old student to death at the school.
 The perpetrator received a 40-year prison sentence.
 Francisco Alvarado of the Miami New Times said that the incident "spawned a lot of reactionary comments from Coral Gables High parents and former students, expressing shock that such a violent episode could take place at an otherwise well-behaved school in an affluent neighborhood".

 Demographics

 Coral Gables SHS is 82% Hispanic (of any ethnicity), 6% Black, 10% White non-Hispanic and 2% Asian/other.

-During the 1950s some Jewish students were in the attendance zone for Coral Gables High but were instead sent to Miami High School; this was especially the case with girls, as many high-status girls' clubs at Coral Gables High did not admit Jews.
+During the early 1950s some Jewish students were in the attendance zone for Coral Gables High but were instead sent to Miami High School; this was especially the case with girls, as many high-status girls' clubs at Coral Gables High did not admit Jews.
+By the mid 1950s, Jewish students were highly regarded and several Jewish Clubs started that did not include gentiles.

 News magazine

 highlights is the Coral Gables SHS news magazine.
 It has been in circulation since 1948.
-The 2015-2016 school year was the first that highlights was published as a news magazine with six yearly issues instead of a newspaper format with seven to eight yearly issues.
+The 2015–2016 school year was the first that highlights was published as a news magazine with six yearly issues instead of a newspaper format with seven to eight yearly issues.
 The change was made due to perceived shifts in the taste of the student body.
 Each issue of highlights has 32 pages and includes 6 sections: Features, News, Opinion, Sports, The Scene, and Insight sections.

 highlights participates in the Florida Scholastic Press Association's (FSPA) district and statewide conventions, and has received the top 'All-Florida' award for several years.
 It received the highest rating in the state, the Sunshine Standout award twice from FSPA at the 2019 and 2021 state conventions.
 The staff's work has been nationally recognized by the Columbia Scholastic Press Association (CSPA) and the National Scholastic Press Association (NSPA).
 It has received Pacemaker status from NSPA recognizing over a decade of excellent scholastic achievement.